KK Ream: Club career

 Ream began training with the Utah Royals professional team in the 2024 preseason.
 On December 11, 2024, the Royals announced that they had signed Ream to a three-year under-18 contract, making her the youngest player in team history at 15 years and 157 days old.
 After a preseason friendly in which Ream scored three goals against BYU, her teammate Kate Del Fava said in an interview: "Three syllables ...
 KK Ream".

 Ream made her professional debut as a late substitute against the San Diego Wave on March 23, 2025.
 She became the youngest starter in NWSL history on May 3, in a 2–0 loss to the North Carolina Courage.
 On August 29, she scored her first professional goal, the decisive tally in a 2–1 win over the Portland Thorns.
 At 16 years and 52 days old, she became the youngest-ever NWSL goalscorer, beating the record set by Alex Pfeiffer the year prior.
+On March 26, 2026, it was announced that Ream had been placed on the season-ending injury list after having sustained an ACL tear during training.